 The various hearing protectors available today come in all shapes, sizes, and colors — each with their own unique science, functionality, and level of protection.
 But here’s what HPDs you generally have to choose from today:

 Earmuffs are commonplace for anyone such as airport personnel, DJs, race car drivers, and even the military.
-And they’re especially useful in the industrial, construction, and manufacturing sectors too — as their earcups provide an extra layer of protection for your outer ear.
+They’re especially useful in the industrial, construction, and manufacturing sectors too — as their ear cups provide an extra layer of protection for your outer ear.
 A pair of standard earmuffs usually provides enough attenuation to protect your ears from noises measuring between 70 to 85 dBA.
 The highest NRR for earmuffs is 31, and they’re generally better for high-frequency noises.

 Meanwhile, earplugs can offer a higher NRR than earmuffs — the highest being 33.
 While a lot smaller, they actually provide more protection for your ear.
 Earplugs are also generally more comfortable and low-profile.
 For example, foam earplugs adjust to the shape of your ear canal.
 They usually don’t require a headband — which makes them ideal for musicians, performers, athletes, and anyone on the move and/or who needs to wear other PPE such as helmets.
 Earplugs are also your best bet when dealing with low-frequency noise.